 For more information, please view the GCSE AQA specifications for French or Spanish and refer to the MFL Blog for revision material and useful links.

-At KS5 students opting for GCE languages receive 5 lessons per week and follow the Spanish and/ or French new AQA course which will be examined for the first time in the summer of 2018.
+At KS5 students opting for GCE languages receive 5 lessons per week and follow the Spanish and/ or French new AQA course.

 There are three units which cover the four basic skills as well as grammar and culture where they study literature and film.
 They are encouraged to participate in visits abroad to enhance their learning and also have the opportunity to participate in work experience during year 12 or year 13.
 All students also receive extra tuition, at least once a week, with a foreign language assistant in order to boost their language skills.
 Support for these examinations is provided through our enrichment programme.